-The Company has an established Health, Safety and Environment (HSE) function, and has developed an HSE management system and framework which outlines the Company's approach to managing these risks.
-The management system includes the requirement for the operations to implement the Sustainability Policy and the Sustainability Performance Standards.
+The Company has an established Health, Safety and Environment (HSE) function within the Sustainability team and has developed a HSE management system and framework which outlines the Company's approach to managing the risk associated with HSE aspects.
+The management system includes the requirement for the operations to implement the Sustainability Policy and Sustainability Performance and Strategic Planning Standards.
 These include the requirement to implement Critical Control plans, risk registers, standard operating procedures and a risk management process.
 It is an expectation that all incidents and hazards are reported and investigated to reduce the risk of occurrence in a future event.
-These systems are overseen by the established internal audit and monitoring programs in place.
+These systems are overseen by the established internal audit and monitoring programs in place including external verifications.

-In relation to the management of environmental risk, a key component of the Company's Sustainability Performance Standard is the management of the core risk areas including waste rock management, tailings management, chemical management, water management and energy efficiency.
+In relation to the management of environmental risk, a key component of the Company's Sustainability Performance Standards and the Strategic Planning Standards are the management of the core risk areas including waste rock management, tailings management, hazardous materials management, water management and energy efficiency.

 The Company employs the services of environmental specialists to assist in the management of environmental aspects and impacts across the Company's operations.

-All of the operations are subject to functional risk control audits every year, these focus on compliance with Health and Safety requirements, environmental protection and risk management.
-The findings of these audits are communicated to the Leadership Team and the Risk and Sustainability Committee and action items are tracked within the Company's HSE data management system.
+All of the operations are subject to functional risk control audits every year.
+These focus on compliance with Health and Safety requirements, environmental protection and risk management.
+The findings of these audits are communicated through to the Leadership Team and the Risk and Sustainability Committee, and action items are tracked within the Company's HSE data management system.
 Matters relating to HSE are recorded in a database and communicated widely across the organisation on a monthly, quarterly and annual basis and the Company's HSE performance is monitored and reviewed by the Risk and Sustainability Committee at each meeting.

-The mining operations across the Company are required to maintain and monitor a site risk register which outlines all key operational risks, including HSE risks and the appropriate control measures in place to mitigate those risks.
-The site risk register rolls up to the Company risk register which is reviewed at regular intervals by the Risk and Sustainability Committee.
+The mining operations across the Company are required to maintain and monitor a site risk register which outlines all key operational risks, including HSE and the appropriate control measures in place to mitigate those risks.
+These are reviewed and supported by on site Committees and the Site Leadership Teams.
+The site risk register rolls up to the Company risk register which is reviewed at regular intervals by the Risk and Sustainability Committee and the Senior Executives.

-Examples of the Company's management of material, economic, environmental and social responsibility risks and the systems it has in place to manage these risks is included in the Sustainability Report on pages 6 to 40 of the 2019 Annual Report.
+Examples of the Company's management of material, economic, environmental and social responsibility risks and the systems it has in place to manage these risks will be included in the 2020 Sustainability Report.

-While the Company has implemented an extensive Sustainability Policy and Standard framework to ensure the health and safety of its employees, contractors and members of the community affected by its operations as described herein and in the Annual Report, there is no guarantee that such measures will eliminate the occurrence of incidents which may impact the community or result in personal injuries, damage to property or interruption to its production or exploration activities, and in certain instances such occurrences could give rise to regulatory fines and/or civil liability, despite the Company's best efforts to avoid such occurrences.
+While the Company has implemented Sustainability and Strategic Planning Policies, and Standard frameworks to ensure the health and safety of its employees, contractors and members of the community affected by its operations as described herein and in the Annual Report, there is no guarantee that such measures will eliminate the occurrence of incidents which may impact the community or result in personal injuries, damage to property or interruption to its production or exploration activities, and in certain instances such occurrences could give rise to regulatory fines and/or civil liability, despite the Company's best efforts to avoid such occurrences.